 You don’t want to set the price too high and scare potential buyers away, but also don’t want to set the price too low and not make a profit.

-I tend to look at what other buyers are selling their similar products for and gauge my prices that way.
+I tend to look at what other buyers are selling similar products for and gauge my prices that way.
 If it’s a physical product, consider the material cost to make the product, shipping costs, and how much of a hassle it would be to drive to get it shipped.

 Pricing digital products is a bit easier in my opinion.
-No shipping costs, easy delivery.
+No shipping costs, and easy delivery.
 I prefer it over physical products honestly.

 The last thing I think about is what would I reasonably pay for a product like this?
 And remember, you can always change the pricing later if you change your mind!
 Try not to think about it too hard, but be smart about it!